 Answer: We are able to insulate the tents by using a double-wall canvas technique with a layer of our new, lightweight insulation in-between.
 An insulated tent will cost more as you are purchasing the extra insulation and using nearly double the amount of canvas as a standard tent.
 We also make a ceiling insulation layer that gets installed between the canvas roof and inner liner.
 The new insulation has a value of R3 and is about ¼" (6mm) in thickness.

-Answer: We offer Mild Steel framing, 304 Stainless Steel, Thermal Zinc frame, and 316 Stainless Steel.
-If you are in high humidity area like the on the beach or in a rain forest then you will need a Stainless Steel frame or Thermal Zinc frame.
-Thermal Zinc treated frames offer better rust resisting results than 304 Stainless Steel and is less costly, but is not as protective as 316 Stainless Steel (marine grade).
+Answer: We offer Mild Steel framing, 304 Stainless Steel, and 316 Stainless Steel.
+If you are in high humidity area like the on the beach or in a rain forest then you will need a Stainless Steel frame.
+316 Stainless steel is highly recommended for those tents setup in close proximity to the ocean.

 Answer: We recommend using space heaters, propane heaters, or a centrally ventilated heating system (easily run in through a deck vent).
 We DO NOT recommend using open flame to heat the tent.
 Canvas is a fabric material, and even though we do have customers who do use open flame in their tents and we've never encountered a problem, you are more prone to fire accidents if you use fire.